cmsc-vcu/cmsc475-202320-hw7-LADIA22/README.md

 [Spirit - Wandering Spirit](https://editor.p5js.org/LADIA22/full/85u8kcR9I)

 Generative art sketch depicts a single glowing entity that floats around the screen in a seemingly random pattern.
-The style of movement of the glowing sphere evokes the spirit of freedom or a wandering soul.
+The style of movement of the glowing sphere evokes the spirit of freedom or a wandering soul. (...or a Firefly)